<Cybercore>

 Armour Factor (AF)

 AF is how well your stats and armor protect you from physical damage.
-Your fortitude, size and Armour determine your base AF.
+Your fortitude, Size and Armour determine your base AF.

 It improves as you rank up with training from your corp as you learn to utilize your armor chassis and roll with the punches.